kindspirit/better_bind_polyfill/README.md

 This polyfills `Function.prototype.bind()` in ES3 compatible browsers lacking support for `Function.prototype.bind()`

 The shim for `Function: name` works in Internet Explorer (IE) and Opera 10 because they do not natively support `Function: name`.
 Old browsers that natively supported `Function: name` such as Firefox, Safari and Chrome but didn't conform to ES6 cannot be shimmed because `Function: name` was neither configurable nor writable.
-It also can't be shimmed in IE 5-8 as there was no getter support on prototypes (but boundFunc.name is still set to "bound funcName" or just "bound " if the target function's name cannot be retrieved.)
+It also can't be shimmed in IE 5-8 as there was no getter support on prototypes (but boundFunc.name is still set to "bound funcName" or just "bound " if the target function doesn't have a name.)

 Examples:
 ```